jadijadi/lpic1book/content/1103_securing_data_with_encryption.md

 #### revoking keys

 What happens if you forget your key password or someone hacked your computer and acquired your private key?
-In this case you have to announce to the world that "I'm hacked!
+In this case, you have to announce to the world that "I'm hacked!
 Do not use that public key of mine anymore!".
 This is called revoking.
 To create a revoke key, run:

 ```text
 gpg --output revoke.asc --gen-revoke jadijadi@gmail.com
 ```

 This tells gpg to create a revoke file called revoke.asc for the identity jadijadi@gmail.com.
-If jadijadi@gmail.com needs to invalidate his public key, he have to publish this file to the intenet or key servers.
+If jadijadi@gmail.com needs to invalidate his public key, he has to publish this file to the Internet or key servers.

 #### signing

-In the previous section we used gpg to ecrypt the data.
-We used someones Public key to sign and she used her own Private key to decrypt the text.
+In the previous section, we used gpg to encrypt the data.
+We used someone's Public key to sign and she used her own Private key to decrypt the text.
 What happens if we do this in the reverse?
 I mean what happens if I encrypt something with my Private key, send it on the internet and everyone on the internet will be able to decrypt it using my Public key which is shared with everyone - since it is Public.
 This is signing!

-By encrypting a document using your private key, you let everyone to try to open it using your public key and if they succeed, they will be sure that you have signed it using YOUR private key! `gpg` has a specific command to sign documents:
+By encrypting a document using your private key, you let everyone try to open it using your public key and if they succeed, they will be sure that you have signed it using YOUR private key! `gpg` has a specific command to sign documents:

 ```text
 gpg --clearsign originalfile